Which destination is right for you? Take our quiz to find out

 Let us know your details below and we'll be in touch with options?

-Costa Rica's Volunteering Road Trip
+Costa Rica's Volunteering Adventure

-Your journey starts in Quepos, close to Manuel Antonio National Park where you will combine community contribution with jungle adventure - heading into the park to see the wildlife, jungle and dramatic waterfalls.
+Your journey starts close to Manuel Antonio National Park where you will combine community contribution with jungle adventure - heading into the park to see the wildlife, jungle, and dramatic waterfalls.
+Following this you will head inland to find the famous cloud forest of Monteverde to trek, explore and if nerves prevail zip wire through the canopy.

 Costa Rica's Programme Itinerary